Keyboard shortcuts

 Python packagespackages/pip.txtinstall/python.shAll

-Global npmpackages/npm.txtinstall/npm.shAll
+Global npmpackages/npm.txtinstall/node.shAll

 Claude pluginspackages/claude-plugins.txtinstall/claude.shAll